seralexeev/xrabbit.dev/README.md

 id: 114
 date: 29-06-2025
 media:
-  - media/114-1.jpg
+  - 114-1.jpg
-  - media/114-2.jpg
+  - 114-2.jpg
-  - media/114-3.jpg
+  - 114-3.jpg
 ```

 That's all for today.
-It still doesn't drive yet but it seems that the next milestone is already in sight.
+It still doesn't drive but it looks like the next milestone is already in sight.

 ---